Rohrabacher–Farr amendment: Legislative history

 On July 27, 2017, the Senate Appropriations Committee approved inclusion of the Rohrabacher–Farr amendment in the CJS appropriations bill for fiscal year 2018, in a voice vote led by sponsor Sen. Patrick Leahy.
 On September 6, however, the House Committee on Rules blocked a vote on the amendment, due to Republican leadership viewing it as too divisive.
 The amendment was then renewed on September 8 as part of an emergency aid package, and again through a series of stopgap spending bills on December 8, December 22, January 22, and February 9.
 On March 23 the amendment was renewed as part of the FY 2018 omnibus spending bill, in effect through September 30, 2018.

 On May 17, 2018, the House Appropriations Committee approved inclusion of the Rohrabacher–Farr amendment in the CJS appropriations bill for fiscal year 2019, in a voice vote led by sponsor Rep. David Joyce.
 The Senate Appropriations Committee followed on June 12 by approving a base CJS appropriations bill with the amendment included.
 The amendment was then renewed through a series of short-term spending bills signed on September 28, December 7, and January 25.
 On February 15 the amendment was renewed through the signing of the FY 2019 omnibus spending bill, effective through September 30, 2019.
 President Trump added a signing statement regarding the amendment similar to the one he added in May 2017.

 On May 16, 2019, a House subcommittee released a base appropriations bill with the amendment included.
 On September 26 the Senate Appropriations Committee approved a base appropriations bill with the amendment included.
 On September 27 the amendment was renewed through a stopgap spending bill, and again on November 21.
 On December 20 the amendment was renewed through the signing of the FY 2020 omnibus spending bill, effective through September 30, 2020.
 President Trump added a signing statement regarding the amendment similar to the ones he added in May 2017 and February 2019.

 In July 2020, a House subcommittee introduced a base appropriations bill with the amendment included.
 The amendment was then renewed through a series of stopgap spending bills on October 1, December 11, December 18, December 20, and December 22.
-On December 27 the amendment was renewed through the signing of the FY 2021 omnibus spending bill, effective through September 30, 2021.
+On December 27 the amendment was renewed with the signing of the FY 2021 omnibus spending bill, effective through September 30, 2021.

-In 2021, President Joe Biden became the first president to propose a budget with the Rohrabacher–Farr amendment included.
+In 2021, President Joe Biden became the first president to propose a budget incorporating the Rohrabacher–Farr amendment.
 The amendment was then renewed through a series of stopgap spending bills on September 30, December 3, February 18, and March 11.
 On March 15 the amendment was renewed through the signing of the FY 2022 omnibus spending bill, effective through September 30, 2022.

-As of December 29, 2022, the Rohrabacher–Farr amendment is effective through September 30, 2023.
+As of March 9, 2024, the Rohrabacher–Farr amendment is effective through September 30, 2024.